 In connection with one of the actions pending in the Dallas County Court at Law No. 3 (City of St. Clair Shores Police & Fire Retirement System v.
-ACS, et. al), ACS, with the concurrence of the Xerox Parties, agreed to an undertaking (which we refer to in this joint proxy statement/prospectus as the "Undertaking") pursuant to which it will, in furtherance of the merger agreement, provide confidential information to a potential acquiror if: (a) the potential acquiror executes a customary confidentiality agreement on terms no less restrictive than ACS's existing confidentiality agreement with the Xerox Parties, which confidentiality agreement shall not contain a standstill provision; (b) the potential acquiror submits a takeover proposal (as that term is defined in Section 7.03(d) of the merger agreement) that the Strategic Transaction Committee determines in good faith to be reasonably likely to lead to a proposal that provides greater consideration to the ACS Class A stockholders than provided in the merger agreement, which offer may be made expressly contingent on due diligence and obtaining financing commitments and may be subsequently modified or withdrawn; and (c) the Strategic Transaction Committee determines in good faith, after consulting with its financial advisors and ACS's management, that the potential acquiror (i) has the financial resources to complete an acquisition of ACS that is more favorable to ACS's stockholders and (ii) is submitting a takeover proposal for the purpose of acquiring ACS as opposed to merely pursuing a transaction in order to obtain competitively sensitive information from ACS.
-In addition, pursuant to this Undertaking: (a) ACS may disclose the above procedure to any potential acquiror that contacts ACS; (b) ACS may participate in discussions or negotiations with the person or entity making such takeover proposal (and its representatives) regarding such takeover proposal; (c) ACS may directly contact a potential acquiror who has made and continues to make such a takeover p
+ACS, et. al), ACS, with the concurrence of the Xerox Parties, agreed to an undertaking (which we refer to in this joint proxy statement/prospectus as the "Undertaking") pursuant to which it will, in furtherance of the merger agreement, provide confidential information to a potential acquiror if: (a) the potential acquiror executes a customary confidentiality agreement on terms no less restrictive than ACS's existing confidentiality agreement with the Xerox Parties, which confidentiality agreement shall not contain a standstill provision; (b) the potential acquiror submits a takeover proposal (as that term is defined in Section 7.03(d) of the merger agreement) that the Strategic Transaction Committee determines in good faith to be reasonably likely to lead to a proposal that provides greater consideration to the ACS Class A stockholders than provided in the merger agreement, which offer may be made expressly contingent on due diligence and obtaining financing commitments and may be subsequently modified or withdrawn; and (c) the Strategic Transaction Committee determines in good faith to be francial resources to complete an acquisition of ACS is management, that the potential acquiror (i) has the financial resources to complete an acquisition of ACS that is more favorable to ACS's stockholders and (ii) is submitting a takeover proposal for the purpose of acquiring ACS as opposed to merely pursuing a transaction in order to obtain competitively sensitive information from ACS.
+In addition, pursuant to this Undertaking: (a) ACS may disclose the above proposal (and its representatives) regarding such takeover proposal; (c) ACS may directly contact a potential acquiror who has made and continues to make such a takeover proposal; and (d) when sharing confidential information with its competitors, ACS may adopt appropriate procedures to protect its competitively sensitive